 You can request amendments to existing birth records or get a copy of a foreign birth certificate.

-Although relatively small, Pennsylvania has a dense population of 12.82 million people making it the 42nd regarding growth with an annual rate of 0.24%.
+Although relatively small, the state has a dense population of 12.82 million people making it the 42nd regarding growth with an annual rate of 0.24%.

-Ranking 9th overall in the country concerning population density, Pennsylvania has 283.9 people per square mile covering its total mass of 46,055.24 square feet.
+Ranking 9th overall in the country concerning population density, It has 283.9 people per square mile covering its total mass of 46,055.24 square feet.